-Meat in Korean
+List of Meats in Korean

-Meat in Korean is 고기 (gogi).
+The word for “meat” in Korean is 고기 (gogi).
 These are used as the main ingredient for plenty of food that Koreans and people all around the globe enjoy.

 |Marinated Beef Slices|

-Marinated Beef Slices in Korean
+“Marinated Beef Slices” in Korean

 Marinated beef slices in Korean are called 불고기 (bulgogi).
 This meat is often served in barbecue places or can also be stir-fried.

-Pork Belly in Korean
+“Pork Belly” in Korean